Signs and symptoms of Graves' disease

-The signs and symptoms of Graves' disease generally result from the direct and indirect effects of hyperthyroidism; sometimes they are caused by thyroidal conditions, such as Graves' ophthalmopathy, goitre and pretibial myxedema.
+The signs and symptoms of Graves' disease generally result from the direct and indirect effects of hyperthyroidism, although they can also be caused by other thyroidal conditions, such as Graves' ophthalmopathy, goitre and pretibial myxedema.
 These clinical manifestations can involve virtually every system in the body.

 The mechanisms that mediate these effects are not well understood.
 The severity of the signs and symptoms of hyperthyroidism is related to the duration of the disease, the magnitude of the thyroid hormone excess, and the patient's age.

-Although the vast majority of patients enjoy significant improvement and remission after proper medical care, health care providers should be aware of variability in the individual response to hyperthyroidism and individual sensitivity to thyroid hormone fluctuations generally.
-Graves' disease patients can also undergo periods of hypothyroidism (inadequate production of thyroid hormone; see symptoms of hypothyroidism), due to the challenges of finding the right dosage of thyroid hormone suppression and/or supplementation.
+Although the majority of patients experience significant improvement and remission after proper medical care, health care providers should be aware of variability in individual response to hyperthyroidism and individual sensitivity to thyroid hormone fluctuations.
+Patients with Graves' disease can also undergo periods of hypothyroidism (inadequate production of thyroid hormone; see symptoms of hypothyroidism), due to the challenges of finding the right dosage of thyroid hormone suppression and/or supplementation.
 The body's need for thyroid hormone can also change over time, such as in the first months after radioactive iodine treatment (RAI).
-Thyroid autoimmune diseases can also be volatile: hyperthyroidism can interchange with hypothyroidism and euthyroidism.
+Thyroid autoimmune diseases can also be volatile, as hyperthyroidism can interchange with hypothyroidism and euthyroidism.